matrix-org/matrix-spec-proposals/proposals/3286-media-spoilers.md

 inline in `m.text` messages, and then tag it using the existing mechanism for textual spoilers.
 However, this is a rather hacky workaround, as it does not support other types of media, nor does it support encryption.
-It also loses the semantics of standalone `m.image` events, which makes it difficult for clients to render image spoilers differently from regular textual spoilers.
+It also loses the semantics of standalone `m.image` messages, which makes it difficult for clients to render image spoilers differently from regular textual spoilers.

 ## Security considerations